 - Chairs meeting;

 - Offers recommendations;

-- Designates a recorder for the meeting (e.g., electronic SCC template in clevr)
+- Designates a recorder for the meeting who will use the electronic template in clevr

-Signs the printed S.C.C. form
+- Signs the printed S.C.C. form

-- Oversees recommendations of the S.C.C.; - Requests follow up S.C.C. meetings when appropriate; - Ensures that Parents/Guardians have a copy of the SCC notes - Ensures a copy of S.C.C. form is filed in Documentation file of OSR.
+- Oversees recommendations of the S.C.C.; - Requests follow up S.C.C. meetings when appropriate; - Ensures that Parents/Guardians have a copy of the S.C.C. notes - Ensures a copy of S.C.C. form is filed in Documentation file of OSR.